polterguy/magic.node/README.md

 ## Formal specification of Hyperlambda

-Hyperlambda contains 8 possible tokens in total, however since single line comments and multi line comments are interchangeable, we simplify the specification by combining these into one logical token type.
-Tokens possibly found in Hyperlambda hence becomes as follows.
+Hyperlambda contains 8 possible tokens in total, however since single line comments and multi line comments are interchangeable, we simplify the specification by combining these into one logical token type - And the `null` token isn't really an actual token, but rather a placeholder implying _"absence of token"_.
+Possible logical tokens found in Hyperlambda hence becomes as follows.

 1. **IND** - Indent token consisting of _exactly_ 3 SP characters.